-Sedation Dentist in Springfield
+Sedation Dentistry Springfield

 Providing Stress-Free Dental Care

-Going to the dentist is an extremely nerve-wracking experience for many patients.
-At Advanced Dental Care of Springfield, we want our patients to be comfortable in every way at every moment of their appointment, so if they need a little help to relax in the chair, we’re happy to provide sedation dentistry.
-Whether you’re only a little anxious or completely terrified of visiting the dentist, our sedation dentist can help calm your mind and protect you from pain using the techniques outlined below.
+Whether you’re only a little anxious or completely terrified of receiving oral healthcare, our sedation dentist can help calm your mind and protect you from pain using the techniques outlined below.
 Sedation dentistry is also for people who gag easily or have difficulty getting numb for dental treatment.
-Sedation dentistry makes it possible to have the most comfortable appointment you have ever had.
 Would you like to use sedation at your next appointment?
 Contact us today to explore your options.

 Oral Conscious Sedation

 Do you experience pretty severe dental phobia?
 If so, oral conscious sedation can finally make it easy for you to take care of your teeth.
 Your dentist will prescribe you a pill to take about an hour before you’re scheduled to come to see us so that by the time you actually sit in the chair, you’ll already be deeply relaxed.
-You’ll remain awake the entire time, but your appointment will fly by very quickly, and you’ll likely have little to no memory of it afterward.
+You’ll remain awake the entire time, but your appointment will fly by quickly, and you’ll likely have little to no memory of it afterward.

 What Is Oral Conscious Sedation?